SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/loading-and-instantiating-prefabs.md

 compiler will not autocomplete them for you.

 For your convenience, a list of all Class IDs can be found [here](https://github.com/SubnauticaModding/Nautilus/blob/master/Nautilus/Documentation/resources/SN1-PrefabPaths.json).
-Do note that a list has not been made for Below Zero yet.

 Example code that spawns a Peeper behind the player:
 ```csharp